joebew42/ex_chat/README.md

 ### DOING

 - Handle multiple chat rooms

-  - change the format of the response for other tests (add the room name)
+### TODO

 - improve the way we make assertion on received messages (e.g. assert_receive wants pattern match and not functions or variables)

-### TODO
+- think to rename the websocket endpoint (`ws://localhost:4000/room`)
 - leave the chatroom when a ws handler terminate
 - try to write some acceptance test (e.g. gherkin/cucumber for elixir? or use ExUnit?)

 ### DONE

+- change the format of the response for other tests (add the room name)
 - Rename `web.http` to `web.router`
 - Remove the `/echo` endpoint just because it is no longer needed
 - Allow web clients to receive messages